primafacieduty/Getting---Cleaning-Data-Week4-Assignment/CodeBook.md

 # Dataset Description

-### Variables in Dataset "total_mean"
+### Variables in Dataset "means_tidydata.txt"
-* The 'total_mean' dataset contains 180 rows and 68 columns.
+* The 'means_tidydata.txt' dataset contains 180 rows and 68 columns.
 Each row contains the mean or standard deviation value for each variable for an individual subject during a specific activity.
 Variables that contain 'mean()' are mean values, while variables that contain 'std()' are standard deviation values.

 * Below is a decription of the variables in the dataset.